decentraland-scenes/inworld-ai-colyseus-proxy-service/README.md

 ```

 `INWORLD_KEY` and `INWORLD_SECRET`
-Go to the InWorld.ai studio.
+Go to the InWorld AI studio.
 Under the Integrations section you will create a key and secret

 <img src='screenshots/intergrations.png'/>